 Fishermen’s ingenuity.
 You can’t keep a steady lamp in a windy shore.
+So to keep the oil lamp glinting, the fishermen planted them inside a bottomless bottle. |

 Read PART 2 of the story here.